How many times can you fit “port” into a post title? Three, apparently!

 A brief history of Port wine

-Traditionally the vineyards in the Douro Valley stayed under Portuguese ownership and the Port wine makers bought the wine from the farmers to be transferred to Porto for ageing and exportation.
-Unfortunately a disease spread through the vines in the late 19th century, destroying many of them and causing grapes to be unusable for over ten years.
+Traditionally the vineyards in the Douro Valley stayed under Portuguese ownership and the Port winemakers bought the wine from the farmers to be transferred to Porto for aging and exportation.
+Unfortunately, a disease spread through the vines in the late 19th century, destroying many of them and causing grapes to be unusable for over ten years.
 This lead to sales of the land to foreign buyers who waited for a solution to be found before the Port wine making process resumed.
 This is why so many Port wine houses have foreign names, rather than Portuguese ones.